Breadcrumb

 When to use:

-Use Breadcrumbs when you need to show users their location within a website’s structure and help them navigate easily.
+Use Breadcrumbs to show users their location within a website's structure and help easy navigation.

 Common scenarios include:

-- Websites with multiple hierarchical levels (e.g., categories, sub-categories)
+- Websites have multiple hierarchical levels (categories, sub-categories)

-- Large or complex sites where users often land on deep pages from search engines
+- Large or complex sites where users land on deep pages from search engines

-- Systems that rely on nested file or document organization (e.g., file explorers, project management tools)
+- Systems rely on nested file or document organization (file explorers, project management tools)

 When not to use:

-- When the hierarchy is already evident through other navigation elements
+- Hierarchy already shows through other navigation elements

 Common scenarios and examples